A dissertation of 15,000 - 20,000 words on an approved research topic.

 - Teaching Arrangements

-A draft of the essay must be submitted by 31 August, and the final version by 2 October.
+A draft of the essay must be submitted by the end of August, and the final version in early October.

 Where possible, students should identify a research topic by early December so that they can commit themselves to a reading programme over the summer break prior to the fourth year of study.

 Application forms, a list of supervisors and research topics, aims and objectives for this paper are available from the 400-level coordinator.

 - Textbooks are not required for this paper.